davidjoffe/dave_gnukem/README.md

 * Take the 2008-08-06 v0.56a EMH release from SourceForge, create github project https://github.com/davidjoffe/dave_gnukem
 * Fixed 'tiny game window'
 * Fix some Linux compile issues, make a few other fixes/improvements (streamed on LiveCoding), call it v0.6 ('un-abandoning' project - DJ)

-## Features

-* Now with less crashes
-* Game taking forever to complete, like Duke Nukem Forever
-* Shootable bananas
-* Integrated level editor
-* Subliminal messages
-* Puns
-* Evil SuperTux
-* SystemD integration
-* Big rockets
-* Software doesn't spy on you
-* Cutting edge lighting effects you'd expect from 1990
-* Family friendly
-* Teleporters
-* Fans that blow you ;)
-* Something that sort of resembles a cannon on wheels
-* Nostalgic references to technology nobody uses anymore
-* Red balloons
-* Arcane command-line parameters nobody will use
-* Overweight hero to represent rise in obesity rates since original 1991 release
-* A surprisingly bearable 18 frames per second
-* Detects and corrects wrongthink
-* Bugs older than your children
-* Floors
-* Walls
-* Doors
-* Much much more!

 # Developer Info / Build Info